nixworks/public/news/2007/04/14/README.md

 ##### Presidential election
 ### [ Nigerian general election: Nigerian voters go to the polls for state governor and legislative elections.
 Security is tight in the northern city of Kano following the murder of militant Islamic cleric Ustaz Ja'afar Adam. ](/news/2007/04/14/nigerian-general-election-nigerian-voters-go-to-the-polls-for-state-governor-and-legislative-elections-security-is-tight-in-the-northern.md)
-_Context: Kano, Muslim, Nigeria, Ustaz, governor, presidential election, state_
+_Context: Kano, Muslims, Nigeria, Ustaz, governor, presidential election, state_

 ##### Bill Richardson
 ### [ Bill Richardson, a U.S. special envoy, predicts that North Korea will not meet a deadline of today set by the Six-Party Talks to shut down its nuclear reactor but will meet their obligations a few days after. ](/news/2007/04/14/bill-richardson-a-u-s-special-envoy-predicts-that-north-korea-will-not-meet-a-deadline-of-today-set-by-the-six-party-talks-to-shut-down.md)